erunion/mill/docs/generate-changelogs.md

 var_dump($changelog);
 ```

-Mill wraps important pieces of content in the JSON-encoded changelog that can then be styled according to however you
+### Styling
-want to render it:
+Mill wraps important pieces of content in the JSON-encoded changelog that can then be styled according to however you want to render it:

 | Changeset | HTML class | data-* attribute |
 | :--- | :--- | :--- |